cmks/DAS_Tool/README.md

 # Preparation of input files

 Not all binning tools provide results in a tab separated file of scaffold-IDs and bin-IDs.
-A helper script can be used to convert a set of bins in fasta format to tabular scaffold2bin file, which can be used as input for DAS Tool: `src/Fasta_to_Scaffolds2Bin.sh -h`.
+A helper script can be used to convert a set of bins in fasta format to tabular scaffolds2bin file, which can be used as input for DAS Tool: `src/Fasta_to_Scaffolds2Bin.sh -h`.

 ### Usage:
 ```
 Fasta_to_Scaffolds2Bin: Converts genome bins in fasta format to scaffolds-to-bin table.
- (DAS Tool helper script)

 Usage: Fasta_to_Scaffolds2Bin.sh -e fasta > my_scaffolds2bin.tsv